mousepawmedia/devdocs/network/source/network/phabricator.rst

 Once you click :guilabel:`Add Comment`, all your comments and inline comments will be published for everyone to see.

-..
-WARNING:: Once you've published your inline comments, you cannot edit them!
+..  warning:: Once you've published your inline comments, you cannot edit them!

 .. _phab_paste: